In Short

 Drafting the Partnership Agreement

-For the reasons outlined above, it is always advisable to draft the partnership agreement so that your liability ends when you leave.
+For the reasons outlined above, it is always advisable to draft the partnership agreement so that your liability ends upon your departure.

-In practice, this will involve an indemnity agreement between the outgoing partner (you) and the current partners.
+In practice, this will involve an indemnity or settlement agreement between the outgoing partner (you) and the current partners.
 It will typically entitle you to seek an indemnity (reimbursement) from the other partners for any debts or associated costs you incur due to the partnership’s actions.
-The agreement may be effective immediately after you leave or for a specified period after the fact.
+The partnership agreement should also outline how you can leave the partnership and what happens upon your departure.

 Typically, the indemnity agreement will not apply if: